 About the tire and our test.

 The Michelin Starcross 5 series was released in late in 2015.
 Michelin had a mountain to climb as the previous range of tires left something to be desired.
 If you weren’t happy with Michelins previous off-road range, you’re not alone but I’d urge you to try the new line.
 They are available in four versions; hard, medium, soft and sand.
 They include all bike big sizes including 18″ and 19″ rear options.
 Our testing used only the medium and soft tires as we don’t believe hard and sand tires are ever required in the woods.
-We performed the testing on a 250 two stroke with well broken in mousses.
-This wasn’t a single day of use, we put over 25 hours on these tires and a lot of those hours were spent racing.
-The brunt of our testing was performed in the Ganaraska forest and other Ontario single track.
+We performed the testing on a 250 and 300 two stroke with new and well broken in mousses (Both Michelin and Nitro Mousse).
+This updated review includes two full seasons of use and well over 80 hours in varying terrain all over Ontario.

 How did they handle the Mexican 500 Sprint Enduro.

 After ten hours of use, I rotated the tire to use the fresh side of the lugs for the Mexican 500.
 I couldn’t wait to see how the Starcoss 5s held up in the endurocross section and grass track.

 Even in the sloppy wet first lap of the Mexican 500, the Starcross 5s had no issues hooking up on the muddy climbs.
 I was even more surprised at how they handled the logs and tires.
 Not once did the tires slide out, deflect or do anything I didn’t expect them to do on the slippery features.
 They hooked up better than expected on the logride, tire pit and even climbing over a broken down truck.